 Who makes up the Feeding Therapy team?

 Eyas Landing’s collaborative multidisciplinary team ensures the best possible therapeutic interventions are used during mealtimes.
 The inter-professional team includes occupational therapistsspeech therapistsdevelopmental therapists, and registered behavior technicians.
-Our Registered Dietitian Nutritionist oversees the mealtime preparations and communications with our catering company.

 Together, the Feeding Therapy team seamlessly collaborates with each child’s entire therapeutic team to address best practices and individualized treatment plans.
 This collaboration between our highly-educated, compassionate staff maximize therapeutic outcomes and help support our clients to reach their fullest potential.
 At Eyas Landing, we value evidence-based practice, client-centeredness, community, diversity, collaboration, and flexibility.